 Because we offer free admission, there is not a ticket and you’re not required to check in.
 However, the front desk in the Discovery Center is staffed by helpful employees and volunteers who are happy to recommend hikes, orient you to the building, or provide trail maps and other materials.

 By all means, please visit us at any time!
-Our building is open Tuesday to Saturday from 10am-4pm and Sunday from 12pm-4pm.
-We’re closed on Mondays.
+Our building is open Monday to Saturday from 10am-4pm and Sunday from 12pm-4pm.
 There is no membership or entry fee and the trails are open daily from dawn to dusk.

 For more information on our hours, click here.